webclinic017/surfingcrypto/docsrc/source/index.rst

    This is project is based on making money fast to go surf in some tropical destination.

 .. warning ::
-   The documentation on this website might be ahed of main repository.
-   This is for enhancing the developement of new features.
+   The package is under developement and it has not been released yet.

 .. include:: intro.md